orgNishikoto/docs/library/version/comparaison.md

 ---
 description: >-
-  Permet de comparé la version de votre script avec la version de la dernière release d'un dépôt GitHub (publique).
+  Compares the version of your script with the version of the latest release of a (public) GitHub repository.
 ---

 # Comparaison